Scara98/Portfolio/Project 4.md

 98% of first class females with no spouse or siblings on board survived but only 12% of second class males with no siblings or spouse survived.

 ## Data Conclussions
-Sex, Class, Fare, and being in a Cabin were factors that contributed to survival rate.
-When running all the different combinations no other factors were consistant in survival rate like sex and class were.
-First class females having the highest percentage rate of survival in all combinations using sex and class.
-Males in second class had the lowest survival rate in four out of six combinations whereas third class males had the lowest rate for two out of the six combinations.
+Sex, class, fare, and having a cabin were key factors affecting survival on the Titanic.
+While paying more for fare generally increased survival chances, class mattered more, with third-class passengers having their lowest survival rate in combination with their highest fare paid.
+Passengers with cabins had around 30% higher survival rates than those without.
+Among various factors, sex and class were the most consistent predictors of survival, with 1st class passengers having the highest survival rates in most comparisons and females having higher survival rates than males in every comparison.
+First class females had the highest percentage rate of survival in all combinations using sex and class.
+Males in second class had the lowest survival rate in four out of six combinations whereas third class males had the lowest rate for the remaining combinations.